turtlemonvh/django-vagrant-chef-simple/README.md

         ipython==0.13
         mimeparse==0.1.3
         mysql-python==1.2.3
-        paramiko==1.9.0
         pinax-theme-bootstrap==0.1.2
-        pycrypto==2.6

-1. Edit the main VagrantFile to change:
+1. Edit the main VagrantFile under the "django_settings" variable to change:
-  * `appname` from `homesurvey` to the name of your project, e.g. `myprojectname`
+  * `project_name` from `onpoint` to the name of your project, e.g. `myprojectname`
-  * The `log` names from `homelab-*` to whatever you'd like
-  * The `password`s to whatever you'd like
-  * `app_app_name` to the name of an app that you want to migrate using South.
-Tastypie will also be migrated if it exists.
+  * `south_apps` to a list of the apps that you want to migrate using [South][south].
+  * `fixtures` to a list of the fixtures you want to be installed in your new database.
+The `description` field is only used by vagrant to to display information about what data is being loaded.

-1. Create a fixture called `user_session.json` to load initial superuser data.
+1. We suggest you create a fixture called `user_session.json` to load initial superuser data.
 You can place this in any fixture directory in your project.
 You can dump this out of your current installation by running the command:

         python manage.py dumpdata --indent=2 auth.user

+  Delete all but the first entry from this file, which should be the superuser account you created when first running `manage.py syncdb`

 1. Create another fixture called `loaded_options.json` to load any other initial data for your database.

 1. Create a file called `production_settings.py` at the same level as `manage.py`; use this to over-ride anythin in `settings.py` that you want changed in production.
 For example, mine has the following: